tvdboom/ATOM/README.md

 Name of the log file, None to not save any log.
 * **n_jobs: int, optional (default=1)**
 Number of cores to use for parallel processing.
-	+ If -1, use all available cores.
+	+ If -1, use all available cores
 	+ If <-1, use available_cores - 1 + n_jobs
 * **warnings: bool, optional (default=False)**
 Wether to show warnings when running the pipeline.